43+ Horror Movies That Take Place in Winter

 The Retreat (2020)

-A pair of buddies, against all reason and ignoring the warnings of all previous horror movies set in wintry climes, decide it’d be a good idea to go hiking in Upstate New York’s notoriously frosty Adirondack High Peaks.
-As they settle in a holiday cabin and begin sipping some psychedelic-spiked “tea,” things suddenly go horribly wrong.
-One of the two is mauled to death by an evil Native American creature of legend called The Wendigo, and the other wakes up alone to realize he will soon have to face the monster himself.
-But is it all a hallucination induced by the tea?
+A pair of buddies go hiking in Upstate New York’s notoriously frosty Adirondack High Peaks.
+As they settle in a holiday cabin and begin sipping some psychedelic-spiked “tea,” things go horribly wrong.
+Are the two being terrorized by a Wendigo?
+Or is it a hallucination induced by the tea?

 The Oak Room (2021)